General Info – summary

-This Tree with light to dark bark is up to 15m high – usually 6m.
-Pairs of opposite, decussate spines may be present.
+Tree with light to dark bark is up to 15m high, has decussate branches.
+Pairs of opposite, spines may be present.
 Simple ovate to oblong Leaves with entire margins are in opposite pairs near branch ends.
 Here domatia may be present.
 Minute greenish-yellow Flowers are in cymes and each rests on a short pedicel.
 They usually arise with new leaves.
-Wrinkled Fruit is an animal attracting drupe, aiding seed dispersal.
+Wrinkled Fruit is an animal attracting drupe – aiding seed dispersal.

-Previous Names: Canthium swynnertonii, Canthium thunbergianum, Canthium ventosum, Lycium inerme, Plectronia swynnertonii, Plectronia ventosa.
+Previous Names: Canthium swynnertonii, Canthium ventosum, Lycium inerme, Plectronia swynnertonii.

 SA Tree No. 708.

-Common names: (Afr) Bokdrol, Bokdrolbessie, Bokdrolletjie, Boringklipels, Bosdoringklipels, Doringels, Gewone Bokdrol, Skaapdrolletjie, Wolwedoring, Wildelemoentjie.
-(Eng) Cape Date, Common turkey-berry, Criss-cross Turkey-berry, Turkey Berry, Unarmed Turkey-berry. (isiXhosa) Umnyushulube, Isiphingo. (isiZulu) Umvuthwamini, Umvuthwemini.
-(Northern Sotho) Mmutswa-o-sepela. (siSwati) umVutfwamini, Mvutwamira.
+Common names: (Afr) Bokdrolbessie, Bokdrolletjie, Bosdoringklipels, Doringels, Gewone Bokdrol, Skaapdrolletjie, Wolwedoring, Wildelemoentjie.
+(Eng) Cape Date, Turkey Berry, Unarmed Turkey-berry. (isiXhosa) Umnyushulube, Isiphingo. (isiZulu) Isitobe, Umvuthwamini, Umvuthwemini.
+(Northern Sotho) Mmutswa-o-sepela. (siSwati) Mvutwamira.
 (Tshivenda) Muvhibvela-shadani.

-Family: Rubiaceae.
-(Coffee/Gardenia family).
+Family: Rubiaceae (Coffee/Gardenia family).
 This family of dicotyledonous plants has in excess of 600 genera and about 13 000 species and members include trees, shrubs and herbs.
+The plants are terrestrial and predominantly woody and sometimes Scandent (climbing without the aid of tendrils).
 Local genera with trees on this website include Afrocanthium, Canthium, Coddia, Gardenia, Pavetta, Rothmannia and Vangueria.
 Leaves are simple, opposite or whorled and have interpetiolar stipules.
-Flowers are bisexual or unisexual.
+4 or 5 merous, usually regular Flowers are bisexual or unisexual.
 The calyx has sepals that are at least partly united.
 Petals are joined – at least at the base.
 Stamens are usually as many as and alternating with corolla lobes.
 The Ovary is inferior.
 Fruit is a drupe, berry or capsule.

-Name derivation: Canthium – from the Malabar (Indian) name: canti for a species of this genus. inerme – unarmed – inaccurate name.
+Name derivation: Canthium – from the Malabar (Indian) name: canti for a species of this genus. inerme – unarmed, defenceless, helpless: inaccurate name – thorns may be present.
 In southern Africa, about 15 species of Canthium are listed as trees.

 Tree

-This well-known semi-deciduous Tree (photo 946) or small shrub has a spreading crown and may reach 15m high in the forest but is usually up to 6m high.
+This well-known semi-deciduous small Tree or shrub has a spreading crown and may reach 15m high in mountain forest but is usually up to 6m.
 It may also be a creeper.
-The Stem is round or fluted and the colour varies from whitish to silver-white or pale grey.
-It may be straight or branched and can each a diameter in excess of 30cm.
+The Stem (or trunk is main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis) is round or fluted and the colour varies from whitish to silver-white or pale grey (photo 946).
+It may be straight or branched and can reach a diameter in excess of 30cm.
 Twigs (1-year-old current branch segments) are thickish and covered with raised Lenticels (usually raised corky oval or elongated areas on the plant that allow the uncontrolled interchange of gases).
-The Bark on young trees is smooth, clearly visible light grey and ages to become rough (photo 939) and brown in forests.
-Opposite pairs of equal straight Spines are up to 8cm long.
-They may develop just above the nodes and are more common in forest trees.
-They emerge at a right angle to the stem.
+Opposite pairs of slender, equal and straight paired stout Spines are up to 8cm long and usually develop at right angles to the stem – just above the nodes.
+Spines occur mainly in forest trees.
 Branches are decussate (arranged in opposite pairs at right angles to those above and below).
+The Bark on young trees is smooth and a clearly visible light grey (photo 946).
+It ages becoming rough (photo 939) and brown in forests.

 Leaves

 The softly leathery Leaves (photo 944) are hairless or with domatia (tiny chambers produced by plants that house arthropods.
 To the naked eye each domatium appears as a small bump) in vein axils.
 Leaves are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
-They are light green above, lighter below, and develop with new growth in opposite pairs – close to branch ends.
-Leaves are ovate to oblong, lance-shaped or elliptic and up to 10 x 4,5cm (photo 940).
-The Apex and Base either taper or are rounded (photo 944).
-The Blade is light green and glossy above and lighter below (photo 940).
-Here the Midrib (the main rib of a leaf or leaf-like part, a continuation of the petiole) protrudes.
-The pale side veins tend to loop before reaching the margin (photo 943).
+They are light glossy green above (photo 944), slightly lighter and less glossy below (photo 940).
+With the new plant growth, the leaves develop close to branch ends in opposite pairs.
+Leaves are ovate to oblong, lance-shaped or elliptic and up to 10 x 4,5cm (usually less – photo 940).
+The Apex and Base either taper or are rounded.
+Here the Midrib (the main rib of a leaf or leaf-like part, a continuation of the petiole) protrudes below (photos 940 & 944).
+In photo 943, taken against the sun, the pale side veins tend to loop before reaching the margin.
 The wavy and rolled under Margins are entire (with a continuous margin, not in any way indented).
-Here the base of the margin is slightly decurrent (the leaf blades partly wrap around the petiole).
-The smooth Petiole (leaf stalk) is less than 1,5cm long.
-The triangular Stipules are shortly sheathing and up to 4mm long.
+The base of the margin is slightly decurrent (here the leaf blades partly wrap around the Petiole (leaf stalk – photo 940).
+Here the smooth petiole is less than 1,5cm long.
+Each triangular Stipule (the basal appendages of the petiole), is shortly sheathing and up to 4mm long.

 Flowers